department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 | **Surviving spouse alone** (no dependent children) | 15,394 |
 | **Surviving spouse with one or more dependent children** | 20,692 |
 | **Each surviving dependent child,** if the Veteran has no surviving spouse | 12,587 |

+### Monthly payments

+If you qualify for the protected rate for a specific pension benefit, we'll pay you the monthly payment amount you were entitled to on December 31, 1978, plus a cost-of-living increase each year.
+The cost-of-living increase for this year is <strong>2.8%</strong>.

 ### Survivor Benefit Plan (SBP) or minimum income widow annuity limitation